-Evidence-Based, Innovative: The Alameda County SB 823 Subcommittee is committed to supporting system-involved youth through innovative, evidence-based strategies and best practices that work to most effectively and efficiently address the needs of youth and their families, enhance public safety and foster community well-being.
+1. Evidence-Based, Innovative: The Alameda County SB 823 Subcommittee is committed to supporting system-involved youth through innovative, evidence-based strategies and best practices that work to most effectively and efficiently address the needs of youth and their families, enhance public safety and foster community well-being.

-&lt;sup>3 Original Alameda County Realignment Plan 2022, and https://probation.acgov.org/juvenile-services/SB823.page
+3 Original Alameda County Realignment Plan 2022, and https://probation.acgov.org/juvenileservices/SB823.page

-- 2. Healing-Centered and Trauma-Informed: We recognize that many system-involved youth have experienced significant trauma and neglect, often leading to their justice system involvement.
-As such, we prioritize healing-centered and trauma-informed services to break cycles of harm and prevent future justice involvement.
-Our commitment extends beyond compliance with SB 823, striving to provide education, programming, treatment, and services that are both developmentally and therapeutically appropriate, ensuring the best possible outcomes for youth. - Restorative: Our approach is rooted in restorative justice principles, centering the needs of those harmed while providing the necessary support and structure for youth to take responsibility and repair the harm they have caused. - 4.
+- 3. Restorative: Our approach is rooted in restorative justice principles, centering the needs of those harmed while providing the necessary support and structure for youth to take responsibility and repair the harm they have caused. - 4.
 Public Health Approach: The Subcommittee's work is guided by the public health approach, which engages communities and applies strong evidence-based strategies and practices that eliminate the need for juvenile detention and promote the healthy development and outcomes for system-involved youth, including reducing recidivism and enhancing public safety.
 A public health approach focuses on rehabilitation and reintegration, partnering with social services and mental health professionals to provide support and resources to individuals exiting the criminal justice system.
 This reduces the chances of them re-offending, creating safer communities in the long run.
 The public health approach prioritizes prevention (primary, secondary, and tertiary) and focuses on identifying and reducing risk factors in youth environments individually and as a group; and promoting protective factors. - 5.
 Youth-Centered, Family-Engaged: Family engagement and reunification are critical components of youth success.
 We define family broadly and seek every opportunity to strengthen familial connections as part of the healing and reentry process. - 6.
 Equity-Centered: Recognizing the disproportionate impact of the juvenile justice system on communities of color, we are committed to dismantling racial and ethnic inequities that perpetuate harm.
 Best practices include community-driven decision-making, culturally responsive programming, and restorative justice approaches to promote meaningful change.
 By integrating trauma-informed care, workforce diversity including those with lived experience, and data-driven accountability measures, we ensure that policies and interventions address systemic disparities.
 Through culturally affirming practices and programs, we strive to advance equity, ensuring all youth have access to the support and opportunities they need to thrive.